Delaware’s Efforts in Developing the Chesapeake Bay Phase III Watershed Implementation Plan (WIP)

 Delaware is among six Chesapeake Bay Watershed jurisdictions – along with Maryland, Virginia, West Virginia, Pennsylvania, New York, and the District of Columbia, who are committed to a federal-state initiative to develop and implement an overall plan that will help restore the water quality of the Bay and its tidal waters by 2025.

 The Environmental Protection Agency is leading the effort to reduce pollution and has developed a Total Maximum Daily Load (TMDL) that sets limits for major sources of nutrients and sediment entering the Chesapeake Bay and its tidal branches.
 A TMDL is the maximum amount of a pollutant that a body of water can receive and still meet water quality standards that protect humans and aquatic life.
-As part of the TMDL, each jurisdiction is required to develop a WIP that details specific steps they will take to reduce nutrient and sediment and actions that will maintain water quality standards in the future.
+As part of the TMDL, each jurisdiction has been required to develop a series of WIPs that detail specific steps they will take to reduce nutrient and sediment and actions that will maintain water quality standards in the future.

 Development of Delaware’s Phase III WIP

-Delaware is seeking public comments and contributions to the Delaware Draft Phase III WIP, which is the long-range plan for reducing pollutants that enter the state’s waterways and drain into the Chesapeake Bay by 2025.
 There have been three phases of Delaware’s Chesapeake Bay WIP.
 Delaware developed its Phase I WIP in 2010 and its Phase II WIP in 2012.
 Both the Phase I and Phase II WIPs describe actions and controls to be implemented by 2017 and 2025 to achieve applicable water quality standards.
 The Phase III WIP provides information on actions Delaware intends to implement between 2019 and 2025 to meet the Bay restoration goals.
-All three plans consider such things as ecological restoration, sustainability, conservation practices, stewardship, and training and outreach.